-Significant unobservable inputs March 31, 2020 Other inputs and key assumptions Discount rate 6.00% Liquidity: considered short-term and mid-term need for cash, including suspending Terminal capitalization rate 6.00% deferred renovation spend in 2020 and resuming in 2021.
-NOI growth: assumed reduced rent growth of 1-2% in 2020 and 3-4% in 2021, and increases in direct property operating expenses of 4-5% per annum.
-Working capital: bad debt expense on rental revenue assumed to increase throughout the remainder of 2020, reflecting potential collectability concerns due to the effects of COVID-19, and is expected to return to historical trends in 2021.
-Occupancy: assumed to remain in the range of 94% to 99%, consistent with historical trends.
+Significant unobservable inputs June 30, 2020 Other inputs and key assumptions Discount rate 5.25% Liquidity: considered short-term and mid-term cash requirements, including temporarily suspending deferred renovation spend and resuming at the end of the third guarter of 2020.
+Terminal capitalization rate 6.25% Net operating income ("NOI") growth: assumed reduction in rent growth to 4% and increases in direct property operating expenses of 4-5% per annum.
+Working capital: bad debt expense on rental revenue assumed to remain at current levels throughout the remainder of 2020, reflecting potential collectability concerns due to the effects of COVID-19, with expected return to historical trends in 2021.
+Occupancy: assumed to remain in the range of 97% to 99%, consistent with current trends.